hanshengchiu/reorderables/README.md

 ## Issues

-The development of this package has been based on Flutter channel beta.
+I've switched to Flutter channel stable from beta in order avoid compatibility issues.
 Supporting master or dev channels is not intended as they change frequently.
-Kindly make sure that you are at least on beta channel when submitting issues.
+Kindly make sure that you are using stable channel when submitting issues.

 ## Support